CITS Seed Grant Program

 3) Brief justification of each request

 Examples of permissible uses of seed grant funds are payments of survey/experiment participants, travel expenditures, purchase of datasets, hardware/software expenditures and faculty summer salary.
 Please note, faculty can receive summer salary only if they are within their summer cap.
 It is the responsibility of the faculty member to know the cap policy and ensure they are eligible to take funds as summer salary.
-Funds will be made available by May 15, 2020 and must be spent before June 1, 2021.

 Proposals and questions should be addressed to Justin Conrad, Director of CITS ([email protected]).

 The Center for International Trade and Security (CITS) is pleased to support the E-Mobility Initiative at the University of Georgia.
 The initiative is designed to advance research, scholarship, service, and outreach efforts to accelerate the adoption of electric mobility technology throughout the State.
 A critical element of this initiative is harnessing the talents of UGA in projects that leverage the expertise of faculty, staff, and students for the purpose of improving our communities and building larger programs that are competitive for external support.

 The E-Mobility Initiative Seed Proposal program will accept proposals aimed at building the foundation of future programs and partnerships in this field of research and scholarship.
 Proposals must include two principal investigators from different units/departments/colleges.
 All projects will provide support for 1-2 graduate students and a cost-sharing commitment between $5,000 and $10,000 is required by the head(s) of the proposing units/departments/colleges.

 - Participating Personnel

 - Project Plan (Background and Motivation, Student Research Goals, External Funding Plan, Budget)